khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I plotted the resulting images on random images of vehicle and non-vehicle datasets to see visually if there is a best combination.
-However, after many trials, I almost did a manual grid search for identifying the optimium HOG parameters that resulted in the best accuracy of the trained classifier on the test dataset (i.e. changing one parameter at a time and comparing the results).
+However, after many trials, I almost did a manual grid search for identifying the optimum HOG parameters that resulted in the best accuracy of the trained classifier on the test dataset (i.e. changing one parameter at a time and comparing the results).
 The best combination consisted of using Linear SVC Classifier with the following parameters:
 ```
 color_space = 'BGR'          # color space of the images
 orient = 14                  # HOG orientations